anandmnair/documents/README.md

   var x = 10;
   a = 10;
 }

-'x' with in function will store in function sope
+'x' -> function scope : x with in function will store in function sope

-'a'  (with out 'var' ) in function will not be part of function scope, it will be part of wiindow object.
+'a' -> window scope : a (with out 'var' ) in function will not be part of function scope, it will be part of wiindow object.

 ```